de-d/To-do-List/README.md

 # To-do-List
-To-Do List written on React/TypeScript and MUI
+A full-fledged task list with the ability to add, change and delete tasks, change their status.
+Written on React/TypeScript and MUI